foundriesio/optee_os/lib/libnxpse050/docs/README.txt

 - Communication with SE050 over I2C and two distinct drivers
     * mxc_i2c: op-tee native. hardcoded to work on a 25MHZ clock and I2C3
     * tee-i2c: trampoline that calls linux to access I2C3
-               requires kernel patch [1]
+               requires kernel patch.

     The SE050 stack starts using the mxc_i2c required to access hmac and then transitions to tee-i2c as soon as the normal world is booted so the SE050 can be used with pcks-11 without bus collisions

-The SE050 context for op-tee is instantiated on the first operation that requires it access (check context.c:se050_ready)
+    All communication between the host and the SE050 are encrypted using the default keys in the SE050.

 The SE050 can support one-shot crypto operations (something that op-tee does not yet).
 The SE050 interface for those is not used.